 This question is important because it lets your salespeople know whether they are speaking with the person who will make the final decision about the purchase.

-If a salesperson finds out that she is not talking to the decision-maker, she can end the conversation and avoid wasting time talking to someone who is not in a position to make a purchase.
+If a salesperson finds out that they are not talking to the decision-maker, they can end the conversation and avoid wasting time talking to someone who is not in a position to make a purchase.

-By doing so, she will be able to improve her productivity and open up more opportunities to make sales.
+By doing so, they will be able to improve their productivity and open up more opportunities to make sales.

 Asking this question is an easy way for a salesperson to uncover a customer’s pain points.
-Once she has done that, she can effectively educate the customer on how the product/service being sold will eliminate those pain points.
+Once they have done that, they can effectively educate the customer on how the product/service being sold will eliminate those pain points.

 To make the question even more effective, teach your salespeople to ask this follow-up question: